 How do you maximize under sink organization?

-Maximising under-sink organization can be tricky as often you are dealing with pipes and lack of shelves.
+Maximizing under-sink organization can be tricky as often you are dealing with pipes and lack of shelves – and it can be particularly challenging when it comes to organization for small kitchens.
 Lizzie Grant, founder of Declutter on Demand , recommends 'adding hooks or clothes pegs to the back of an under-sink cabinet door or adding over-door storage.
 And if shelves are lacking, buy stackable or freestanding drawers to double the amount of space.
 There are even freestanding shelves you can buy which can fit around pipes.'

 A swing-out shelving system can also do the trick as can clever add-ons.
 We like the neat white wire under-shelf basket from Walmart which clips on to an existing shelf.